ericoporto/ags/README.md

 If you would like to contribute to the project, please read the [CONTRIBUTING.md](CONTRIBUTING.md).
 Below is a brief summary of the process.

-* For the bug fixes or minor code improvements, you need only create a fork of the repository, commit your changes to a branch, and submit a pull request.
+* For bug fixes or minor code improvements, you need only create a fork of the repository, commit your changes to a branch, and submit a pull request.
 We will review your commits and may ask you to make alterations to your code if needed before merging it into our repository.

 * For new features or other larger contributions, please first open an issue in the [Issue Tracker](https://github.com/adventuregamestudio/ags/issues).
 There we can discuss the proposed changes with the development team to ensure that they will be consistent with existing program behavior and future development plans.